 Keep your diagrams aligned to basic principles such as:

-- Don’t put all the details in a single diagram (refer to above point of level of abstraction).
+- Don’t put all the details in a single diagram (refer to the above point of level of abstraction).

 - Keep subsystem level logical architecture view separate and create multiple artifacts rather than try to accommodate all of them in a single diagram.